Colorado Wildflowers and Waterfalls Photography Workshops

 For this workshop we will provide you the premier alpine experience at the Red Mountain Alpine Lodge which is 20 minutes North of Silverton, CO.
 We have rented the entire lodge, so it will just be our group sharing the lodge.

 The Red Mountain Alpine Lodge is a brand new, premium off-grid timber frame backcountry lodge with amenities galore.
 The lodge features three private rooms and a large shared loft with privacy walls.
 Right when you walk in through the large entryway door, you’ll experience the sensation of rustic luxury as you gaze at the amazing exposed posts and beams of the custom timber frame structure.
 Constructed using 19th Century tools and processes with Douglas Fir timbers, it creates the unmistakable look and feel that are the hallmarks of this type of construction – cozy, rustic and soulful.

 The lodge hosts a number of premium amenities and comforts to help you relax after a great day in the mountains so that you can rest and prepare for the next

 If you are flying in, we have arranged for a shuttle to pick you up so you do not need to rent a car.
 The shuttle will transport you from Durango directly to the Alpine Lodge.
 Once at the lodge, we will be transporting you in Jeep Rubicons to incredible locations all over the San Juan Mountains.
 We all have many years of experience driving in these mountains and will ensure you arrive safely.
 The shuttle will return you to Durango at the conclusion of the trip.

-Note: If you would like to use the shuttle you will need to arrive in Durango on July 26th.
-You will be responsible for arranging a hotel in Durango for the night of the 26th and transportation from the airport to your hotel in Durango.
-The shuttle will be picking you up on the morning of the 27th to transport you to the Alpine Lodge.
+Note: If you would like to use the shuttle you will need to arrive in Durango one day prior to the start of the workshop.
+You will be responsible for arranging a hotel in Durango for this night, and transportation from the airport to your hotel in Durango.
+The shuttle will be picking you up on the morning of the first day of the workshop to transport you to the Alpine Lodge.

 What is Included